Fairspace

 This will start a Keycloak instance for authentication at port 5100, the backend application named Saturn at port 8080 and the user interface at port 3000.

 At first run, you need to configure the service account in Keycloak.
+If you cannot log in, you might need to restart fairspace by closing it and running yarn dev again.

 • Navigate to http://localhost:5100